mindspore-ai/docs/lite/docs/source_en/apicc/lite.md

 The **pointer** of implement of model in MindSpore Lite.
 Defaults to **nullptr**.

 ## ModelBuilder
-ModelBuilder is defined by MindSpore Lite.
+ModelBuilder is defined to build the model.

 **Constructors & Destructors**
 ```